GISerDaiShaoqing/GISerDaiShaoqing/README.md

 ### Glad to see you here!
  I am a postdoc fellow from Wuhan University.
 I earned my Ph.D. in the Department of Earth Observation Science, Faculty of Geo-information Science and Earth Observation(ITC), University of Twente.
 I earned a Master's and a Bachelor's degree from the Institute of Urban Environment, Chinese Academy of Sciences, University of Chinese Academy of Sciences and School of Geographical Sciences, Fujian Normal University respectively.
-I am a fellow of the International Institute of Spatial Lifecourse Epidemiology(ISLE), a visiting scholar of AI 4D City (AI4City) Lab, a contributor to GeoDa Center, rgeoda, libgeoda Github organizations, and a volunteer of Sustainable Cities & Mobility.
+I am a fellow of the International Institute of Spatial Lifecourse HEalth(ISLE), a visiting scholar of AI 4D City (AI4City) Lab, a contributor to GeoDa Center, rgeoda, libgeoda Github organizations, and a volunteer of Sustainable Cities & Mobility.

 <br/>